arsen-zaharenko/pupa2022/README.md

 postgres=# CREATE DATABASE pupa2022;

-# 2.1 change password for postgres or change user and password for database in settings.py
+# 2.1 change password for postgres or change password for database in settings.py

 postgres=# \password
 # 2.2 enter new password as 'password'